jessie-jensen/datasciencecoursera-gettingandcleaningdata-project/README.md

 2. The 'reshape2' R package be installed and loaded.
 The library call is included within the script.

 ###Tidy Data Set
-The final "tidy_data.txt" data set contains the average of the 66 mean and std variables found within the original feature set, for the combined test and train data sets.
+The final "tidy_data.txt" data set contains the mean calculated on each of the 66 mean and std variables found within the original feature set.
+The test and train data sets were combined to create this data set.

+###Code Book
+The "Subject" dimension variable corresponds to the subject ID, ranging from 1-30.

+The "Activity" dimension variable corresponds to the activity the subject was performing.

+See the included "features_info.txt" for more information on each of the individual variables.

+See "samsung_data_README.txt" for more information on the original data set.